belgif/rest-guide-validator/readme.md

 | outputTypes | OutputType | CONSOLE | Output processors.
 The value can be: CONSOLE, JUNIT, LOG4J, NONE                                     |
 | outputDir | File | target/ | Output directory for the junit report file (JUNIT outputType)                                                        |
 | groupBy   | rule / file | rule | Specify how you want to group the violation output |

+## Building

+The build process of this project is documented [here](https://github.com/belgif/openapi-common/blob/master/BUILDING.md).